dharanim04/Project_PokerCards_IServices/README.md

 C# .NETCore console application has been used for this project.

-Build the solution and run project by providing input file.
+Redirect to project folder and find "Data/poker-hands.txt"file and past file inside the "C:\TestData\poker-hands.txt" or change path in Data/FileReader.cs file.

-Once the build succeeded redirect to project folder and find "Data/poker-hands.txt"file and past file inside the "C:\TestData\poker-hands.txt"
+Fails and displays error message if file doesn't exists.

-Run "Poker_Hand_Sorter" application and then the output will be shown on the command line
+Build the solution and run project.

 ## Unit Test Cases
 Have used Nunit test cases